-Course Number 881401 881402 This course is a one year introductory course for construction

-Credit Type Elective trades.
-Students will cover basic safety construction math,

-Grade Level 10 11 12 blueprint reading, safe use of hand and power tools, employability skills and communication skills.
-All these areas will

-Credit 1⁄2 credit per semest ter be tested in classroom and in the shop.

-Course Length Year Long Co ourse

-Fee None The Memorandum between Gillette College and Campbell County School District is renewed annually.
+Course Number 881401 881 402 This course is a one year introductory course for construction Credit Type Elective trades.
+Students will cover basic safety construction math, Grade Level 10 11 12 blueprint reading, safe use of hand and power tools, employability skills and communication skills.
+All these areas will Credit 1⁄2 credit per semes ter be tested in the classroom and in the shop.
+Course Length Year Long Co urse Fee None The Memorandum between Gillette College and Campbell Course Level General County School District is renewed annually.
 Courses offered are subject to change at any time at the Gillette College discretion.

-Course Level General

-Meets Hathaway CTE subject to change at any time at the dilectic conege discretion.
+Meets Hathaway CTE subject to change at any time at the dilette conege discretion.
+Success Curriculum Prerequisite Wood Fabric ation Concurrent Enrollment CNTK 1870 - - Construction Mate rials and Method 3 college cre dits

-Success Curriculum

-Prerequisite Wood Fabrication

-Concurrent Enrollment CNTK 1870 -

-Construction Mater rials

-and Methods - 3 college

-credits